johnthesmith/ejson/README.md

 # ljson

-Light JSON is a minified JSON format without parentheses or delimiters such as { } etc.
+1. Light JSON is a minified JSON format without parentheses or delimiters such as { } etc.
+0. The format supports two conversions
+    1. r = ljson( json )
+    0. r = json( ljson )